Haditha massacre: Reaction

-The same LA Times story quoted Republican Representative John Kline of Minnesota as follows:
+The same LA Times story quoted Republican Representative John Kline of Minnesota:

 There is no question that the Marines involved, those doing the shooting, they were busy in lying about it and covering it up—there is no question about it.
 But I am confident, as soon as the command learned there might be some truth to this, they started to pursue it vigorously.
 I don't have any reason now to think there was any foot dragging.

 In June 2006, Iraqi Prime Minister Nouri al-Maliki condemned the killings and called for a swift investigation, saying: "The crime and misery of Haditha ... is a terrible crime where women and children were eliminated."

 John Dickerson and Dahlia Lithwick of Slate suggested that the Iraqis should be able to put the Marines on trial:

 Let's let the Iraqis put the Americans alleged to have committed these crimes on trial.
 The United States wants to encourage the fledgling Iraqi institution of democracy, right?
 That's why we wanted Saddam tried in Iraq, and through the Iraqi judicial system--both to build up its legitimacy and to give Iraqis the sense of ownership that comes with having control over the legal process.
 Why, then, shouldn't we also turn over our own soldiers who were involved in either the Haditha massacre or any of the other possible massacres for trial under the Iraqi justice system?